-This website will provide you with all the information you require regarding our College.
-It will become clear to you, as you read it, that we promote a holistic approach to life as regards full development in the adolescent years.
-Consequently, you will read of us in terms of academic, sporting, cultural, leadership, social and spiritual activities.
-We excel in all these spheres and are not shy to boast of our achievements!
+Our focus is on a broad blend of academic, sporting, cultural, leadership, social and spiritual activities.
+We excel in all these spheres and we take pride in providing a culture of excellence in all areas.
 Our pupils are encouraged to participate across the board, for the sake of their own personal growth and the good of the whole.